-Templates aside, where Wix really shines is what you can do with them.
+Templates aside, where Wix really shines is what you can do with it.
 In actuality, there’s not much Wix can’t do.
 Its true drag-and-drop editor is the most advanced among drag-and-drop website builders, allowing you to achieve extremely unique web design without touching a line of code.
 As such, it can become overly complicated.

 Luckily, Wix’s template selection is so vast that you’ll probably find one that you like without the need for much editing.
 Plus, once you’ve chosen a template, you can add premade content sections (similar to GoDaddy) and customize them vs having to add each new row or element on its own.
 Learn more in our article showing how to use Wix to build a website.

 GoDaddy uses a section-based editor.
 That means you can edit each of the sections on your page by choosing different prebuilt content sections.
 Though premade, they aren’t as fully designed or developed as Wix’s.
 While GoDaddy is easier for a beginner and much quicker to use, you also will end up with a pretty standard-looking website.